ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 4. Implement the `__attach()`, `__start()` and `__stop()` functions calling the same functions on the generic `websub:Listener`.

-5. Build the module and push it into a registry for usage by others.
+5. Build the module and push it into a registry for others to use it.

 ### The GitHub Webhook

-A GitHub webhook implementation is made available by WSO2 as the module `wso2/githubwebhook3`.
+A GitHub webhook implementation is made available by WSO2 as the `wso2/githubwebhook3` module.

-This webhook can be used by anyone, by importing the `wso2/githubwebhook3` module.
+This webhook can be used by anyone by importing it.

 ```ballerina
 import ballerina/http;